easysoftware/developer-portal-devs/docs/Others/EasyProject-Terminology.md

 ### EASY VUE

-*We are gradually switching from rending everything on the server to using a modern JS framework in combination with GraphQL on the back-end.
+*Part of the FE that's written in Vue.js and thus rendered on client.
+We are gradually switching from rending everything on the server to using a modern JS framework in combination with GraphQL on the back-end.
 For that we picked the Vue.js framework.
 `easy_vue` is a plugin that contains all you need to get it running.*

 ---

 ### EP
-*EasyProject, same product as EasyRedmine, bu configured for different audience.*
+*EasyProject, same product as EasyRedmine, but configured for different audience.*

 ---